BpaLabTHCologne/bpa_lab_demonstration_factory/README.md

   `Password: •••••••••`

-3. MQTT Client Tool
+3. MQTT client
-[only when working with the physical BPA Lab Factory] Install a MQTT Client Toolbox like https://mqttx.app/ to be able to test the connection to the MQTT broker, receive messages or simulate messages.
+[only when working with the physical BPA Lab Factory] Install a MQTT Client toolbox like https://mqttx.app/ to be able to test the connection to the MQTT broker (running on the rasberry pi), receive messages or simulate messages.

 a) Create connection and connect: